Department of Politics, Law & Society 2024-2025 Edition

 LGLS 443.
 Legal Ethics.
 3 Credit Hours.

 Thinking deeply about the nature of "the Good" is the starting point for investigating the purposes of law.
 To this end, Legal Ethics introduces the student to the leading ethical systems that have guided human thought about the Good.
 Using examples from both U.S. and international law, the course helps the student to integrate an understanding of ethical systems and theories of moral development into the study of law broadly considered.
-For qualified students, this course may be taken as a 500 level graduate content level course.
+For qualified students, this course may be taken as a 500-level graduate content level course.
 Permission of the instructor is required.

 Prerequisites: Sophomore standing and one 300-level Legal Studies course or permission of the instructor